shantamsultania/30-days-0f-Java/Topic Discussion.md

 I have created 2 programs on the same one for trying DAO design pattern and the other for making a REST API using the same.

 Time Taken: 1 hour of Theory revision + 1 hours of development and Testing  = Total time 2 Hrs

+# Day 4

+Date : 20 - April - 2021

+Today I did a hands-on at one of the most important accepts of development that is testing I created a Spring boot application using the same MVC design pattern that I revised in Day 2 and after that, I tested the application using J unit testing with MockMVC (PS: this can also be used with other design patterns that not an issue).
+I have created 2 programs 1 a simple Spring boot application using MVC design pattern then made a test class using MockMVC

+Time Taken: 1 hour of Spring boot application development + 1 hour of Testing with MockMVC  = Total time 2 Hrs